 # your site can now be seen in your browser

-Note Windows Users: Kibble will run its own local webserver, expect to see a Window Defender message where kibble is asking to use the network.
-Click allow.
+Note Windows Users: Kibble will run its own local webserver.
+So expect to see a Window Defender message where kibble is asking to use the network, please select ‘Allow’.

 Take a moment to give your template a name, and reset the version number.
 The version number will need to be increased each time you publish your template.